(EDIT: This article was updated on January 1st 2015)

 10,000 Marriott Rewards points convert to 2,000 Avios.
 No annual fee.
 Issuer: Creation.
 Spend £200 in 6 months to trigger bonus.

-The four Lloyds and TSB Avios cards are not included on this list because they do not offer a sign-up bonus.
+The four Lloyds and TSB Avios cards and the HSBC Premier card are not included on this list because they do not offer a sign-up bonus.
 The Lloyds card has recently launched a limited ‘refer a friend’ scheme, however, which I will discuss later this week.

 Tomorrow, I will look at the earning rate on all of these cards.